Proof Theory of Riesz Spaces and Modal Riesz Spaces: Introduction

 The original system LK of Gentzen has been extensively investigated and generalised.
-For example, sequent calculi for several substructural logics, linear logic, many modal logics and fixed--point temporal logics have been designed.
-One variant of sequent calculus, called \emph{hyper--sequent calculus}, originally introduced by Avron in \cite{avron1987} and independently by Pottinger in \cite{Pottinger1983}, allows for the manipulation of non--empty lists of sequents (hence the \emph{hyper} adjective) rather than just sequents.
-The machinery of hyper--sequent calculi has been then developed in several works (see, e.g., \cite{DBLP:conf/tableaux/CiabattoniLR19, DBLP:journals/logcom/BaazCF03, DBLP:conf/lics/CiabattoniGT08, DBLP:conf/aiml/Ciabattoni18, MOGbook, DBLP:journals/logcom/Ciabattoni01, DBLP:conf/lics/Lahav13,DBLP:journals/logcom/BaazCF03}.)
+For example, sequent calculi for several substructural logics, linear logic, many modal logics and fixed-point temporal logics have been designed.
+One variant of sequent calculus, called \emph{hyper-sequent calculus}, originally introduced by Avron in~\cite{avron1987} and independently by Pottinger in~\cite{Pottinger1983}, allows for the manipulation of non-empty lists of sequents (hence the \emph{hyper} adjective) rather than just sequents.
+The machinery of hyper-sequent calculi has been then developed in several works (see, e.g.,~\cite{DBLP:conf/tableaux/CiabattoniLR19, DBLP:journals/logcom/BaazCF03, DBLP:conf/lics/CiabattoniGT08, DBLP:conf/aiml/Ciabattoni18, MOGbook, DBLP:journals/logcom/Ciabattoni01, DBLP:conf/lics/Lahav13,DBLP:journals/logcom/BaazCF03}).

-\subsection{First Contribution: Proof Theory of Riesz Spaces}
+\paragraph{\textbf{First Contribution: Proof Theory of Riesz Spaces}}

-The first contribution of this work is the design of a \emph{hypersequent calculus} proof system \hr\ for the theory of Riesz spaces, together with the proof of the cut--elimination theorem.
-From this we obtain new proofs, based on purely syntactic methods, of well--known results such as the fact that the equational theory of Riesz spaces is decidable and that the equational theory of Riesz spaces with real ($\mathbb{R}$) scalars is a conservative extension of the theory of Riesz spaces with rational ($\mathbb{Q}$) scalars.
-These results are presented in Section \ref{modal_free_section}.
+The first contribution of this work is the design of a \emph{hypersequent calculus} proof system \hr\ for the theory of Riesz spaces, together with the proof of the cut-elimination theorem.
+From this we obtain new proofs, based on purely syntactic methods, of well-known results such as the fact that the equational theory of Riesz spaces is decidable and that the equational theory of Riesz spaces with real ($\mathbb{R}$) scalars is a conservative extension of the theory of Riesz spaces with rational ($\mathbb{Q}$) scalars.
+These results are presented in Section~\ref{modal_free_section}.

-Our hypersequent calculus \hr\ is based on, and extends, the hypersequent calculus $\textbf{GA}$ for the theory of \emph{lattice ordered Abelian groups} of \cite{MOG2005,MOGbook}.
+Our hypersequent calculus \hr\ is based on, and extends, the hypersequent calculus $\textbf{GA}$ for the theory of \emph{lattice ordered Abelian groups} of~\cite{MOG2005,MOGbook}.
 From a technical point of view, the difficulty in extending their work to Riesz spaces lies mostly in the design of appropriate derivation rules for dealing with real $(\mathbb{R})$ scalars.
-Our design choices have been driven by the two main goals: prove the cut--elimination theorem and preserve as much as possible the sub--formula property of the system.
-It is our belief that this type of rules might be of general interest in the field of proof theory (see, e.g., \cite{DBLP:conf/ijcai/KulackaPS13}) and can be potentially re--used for designing proof systems for other quantitative logics.
+Our design choices have been driven by the two main goals: prove the cut-elimination theorem and preserve as much as possible the sub-formula property of the system.
+It is our belief that this type of rules might be of general interest in the field of proof theory (see, e.g.,~\cite{DBLP:conf/ijcai/KulackaPS13}) and can be potentially re-used for designing proof systems for other quantitative logics.

 Beside being the first structural proof system for Riesz spaces, a mathematically natural and well studied class of structures, the hypersequent calculus proof system \hr\ is the basis for our second and most technically challenging contribution.